-Both cameras shoot 12-megapixel stills, using what ASUS calls an improved “TriTech+” autofocus system to keep your images sharp.
-These include dual-pixel phase detection autofocus (PDAF), subject tracking autofocus, and a new, revamped laser focus system.
+Both cameras shoot 12-megapixel stills using what ASUS calls an improved “TriTech+” autofocus system to keep your images sharp.
+The system includes dual-pixel phase detection autofocus (PDAF), subject tracking autofocus, and a new, revamped laser focus system.
 The ZenFone 3 Zoom is also the first device from ASUS to feature its new “SuperPixel” technology, a process which involves “intelligently adjusting ISO levels” and applying noise reduction in post.
 Such a system, the company claims, gives the phone two and a half times greater light sensitivity than the iPhone 7 Plus.
 We’ve got a few comparison shots in the low light section, so keep scrolling.

-It’s ambitious for ASUS to go after the exact same setup as the iPhone, even though they were leading with the Zoom well before Apple with last year’s version.
-Last year’s model did see significant improvements to the camera after launch, which is why we’re cautious to be too hard on the camera.
+It’s ambitious for ASUS to go after the exact same setup as the iPhone, even though they were leading with last year’s version of the Zoom well before Apple.
+Last year’s model did see significant improvements to the camera after launch, which is why we’re cautious to be too hard on it.

-The Zoom works very well, I do have to hand it to ASUS, these books are a prime example, the text on the 5X is clear and usable.
+The Zoom works very well.
+I do have to hand it to ASUS and these books are a prime example: The text on the 5X is clear and usable.

-Now let’s take a look at the photo on the phone, the colors are punchier and the text does seem to be a little sharper, all though the glare on the “How to Buy Stocks” book seems very digital and not at all natural.
-Even thought I’m not crazy about the quality considering how far away we were, I have to admit, I’m impressed.
+Now let’s take a look at the photo on the phone.
+The colors are punchier and the text does seem to be a little sharper, although the glare on the “How to Buy Stocks” book seems very digital and not at all natural.
+Even though I’m not crazy about the quality, considering how far away we were, I have to admit that I’m impressed.

 - Strong low light performance in manual, night shot or Super Resolution, Auto yields below average results

-Usually, I don’t like to compare one phone to another so much during a review, but with a phone that values the Zoom so highly it’s put it in the name, it can’t be helped that you want to see how it stands up to Apple’s latest sweetheart of a feature.
+Usually, I don’t like to compare one phone to another so much during a review, but with a phone that values Zoom so highly that it’s in the device name, it can’t be helped that you want to see how it stands up to Apple’s latest sweetheart of a feature.